magus0219/icloud-photo-downloader/README.md

 # Artascope

-Artascope is a project to sync iCloud Photos to your own device (e.g. NAS).
+Artascope is a project to sync iCloud photos to your device (e.g. NAS).
 It wrapped [picklepete/pyicloud](https://github.com/picklepete/pyicloud) with celery and offer a simple WEB UI.

 ## Motivation
 I used to take photos by iPhone and iCloud complains not enough storage space soon.

-After got one NAS(Synology 918+) I started to use Synology Moments/Photo Station to manager my pictures.
+After got one NAS(Synology 918+) I started to use Synology Moments/Photo Station to manage my pictures.
 But they still have shortcomings:
-1. Upload only occurs when Apps are open
+1. Upload only occurs when you open Apps
-2. It
+2. It may crash if iCloud Photo's metadata have some problems

+So what I what is an automatic and stable background job to backup my photos from iCloud to NAS.

+## Challenge
+1. I can not automate 2SA verification of Apple if the iPhone is not broken out of jail
+2. If the same photos are uploaded multi times.
+Metadata like thumbnails are broken in Moments for they need reindex.

 ## Features
 #### Simple UI to set up account info and running configuration
 #### Support filter photos by date/last count
-#### Sync photos to remote sftp server
+#### Sync photos to remote sftp server and trigger reindex process in Synology NAS
 #### Resume broken transfer during downloading photos
 #### Simple notification by slack channel or email
 #### Support schedule sync tasks using crontab expression